am0d/bit/Readme.md

 Overview
 ========

-buildit is an easy to use, easy to modify, and easy to understand build system.
+bit is an easy to use, easy to modify, and easy to understand build system.
 It has an easy to use API, and is great for those small projects.
-Don't worry about configuring your makefile, or writing a build script.
-Just buildit.

 Information
 -----------